inspheric/nova-defaultable-fields/README.md

 ## Basic Usage

 When creating resources, there may be values which can be defaulted to save the user time, rather than needing to be entered into a blank form every time.
-This could include populating the `user_id` on a resource that the current user owns, repeating the same 'parent' record for several new records in a row, starting with a checkbox in a checked state, or populating an incrementing value e.g. an invoice number.
+This could include populating the `user_id` on a resource that the current user owns, repeating the same 'parent' record for several new records in a row, starting with a checkbox in a checked state, or populating an incrementing value, e.g. an invoice number.

 This package plugs into existing fields and provides two simple methods to supply a default value.